 Our Model

-We find and empower community leaders to adopt inclusive mediation practices, creating an accessible environment with reasonable accommodations like speech-to-text, text-to-speech, captioning, and sign language interpretation for effective dispute resolution.
+We identify and equip community leaders to practice inclusive mediation that enables the full participation of persons with disabilities.
+This includes building accessible processes and ensuring reasonable accommodations such as speech-to-text, text-to-speech, captioning, and sign language interpretation to support effective dispute resolution.

 Our valued partners & collaborators